 Standards should be utilized to drive instruction in all subjects including religion.
+The program currently being used throughout the diocese is Faith Journey.

 - 3.1 In alignment with the diocesan standards, deliberate and age-appropriate engagement in faith formation programming, such as retreats for students at the intermediate and middle school level, will be collaboratively developed by parish and school personnel to provide children avenues to foster a personal relationship with Christ. - 3.2 In alignment with the diocesan standards, the vocations office will collaborate with schools and the Office of Catholic Schools to implement a program to encourage vocations to the priesthood and religious life. - 3.3 Evaluation of professional development will be conducted annually to assess the needs of faculty in both faith formation and Church doctrine to disseminate the faith accurately to their students.